pragmatical/CAIRA/reference_architectures/foundry_standard/README.md

 ## Controlling Dependent Services (Data Sovereignty)

 This configuration wires agent capability host connections to Cosmos DB, Storage, and AI Search.
+All projects share the same physical resources for cost efficiency.
 You have two paths:

 1. **Default** (create new dependent resources)
-   - The file `dependant_resources.tf` provisions Cosmos DB, Storage, and AI Search in the same resource group/region.
+   - The file `dependant_resources.tf` provisions a single set of Cosmos DB, Storage, and AI Search resources in the same resource group/region.
-   - The module input `agent_capability_host_connections` in `main.tf` connects the agent to these newly created resources.
+   - All projects connect to these shared resources with unique connection names (automatically appended with project name).
+   - This approach minimizes costs while maintaining logical separation via connection naming.

 1. **Bring Your Own** (use existing, compliant resources)
    - Replace the resources in `dependant_resources.tf` with data sources that reference approved/shared services, and wire those into `agent_capability_host_connections` in `main.tf`.